 Rich in traditions, natural beauty, and purity, life in the villages of India is rustic and fulfilling.
 Ki.
 Rajanarayanan’s Gopalla Gramam transports the reader to the serenity of life in his village, complete with a beautifully vivid description of the surrounding greenery and the people that make up the village.

 Ki.
-Rajanarayanan is a pioneer of the oral tradition of story-telling, his words expertly layered with cultural elements predominantly Indian and moreover, pastoral in their symbolism.
+Rajanarayanan is a pioneer of the oral tradition of story-telling, his words are expertly layered with cultural elements predominantly Indian and moreover, pastoral in their symbolism.
 His writing provides a voice to the overlooked, simple people of India and so he established a dialectal oeuvre of what came to be known as karisal (scorched, drought-stricken) literature.

-The novel comprises of the story of a single family in a Tamil village, the Kottaiyars.
+The novel comprises the story of a single family in a Tamil village, the Kottaiyars.
 But the writer’s expertise lies in his usage of multiple perspectives told through an omniscient narrator all of which tie together as the collective experience of a people.

 The dominant element in the novel is the strife and beauty that makes up the life of people in pastoral areas.
 Their relationship with nature makes up the two sides of a coin – on the one hand, they worship and thrive on the gifts of nature and on the other, they must struggle to till an unyielding land and sometimes go hungry when nature fails them.